Retargeting Visual Data with Deformation Fields: Exact Loss Formulations

 \subsection{Loss Formulation for Images}

-Due to out light weight network we use for our deformation field, we can apply our loss terms directly to all points $p$ in the output domain (\ie the shrunken image), training one single batch for an image.
+Due to the lightweight network we use for our deformation field, we can apply our loss terms directly to all points $p$ in the output domain (\ie the shrunken image), training one single batch for an image.

-For $L_e$, we define:
+For $L_e$, we define

-where $E_{cnet}$ is the MLP for cumulative energy and $p_\epsilon$ are all pixels $p$ moved by one pixel in direction $v$.
-For shearing, for energy net $E$ and $p_\epsilon^{\perp}$ being all points $p$ moved by one pixel in the direction orthogonal to $v$, we define:
+where $\Sigma$ is the MLP for cumulative energy and $p_\varepsilon$ are all pixels $p$ moved by one pixel in direction $v$.
+For shearing, we define

+where $E$ is the energy net and $p_\varepsilon^{\perp}$ are all points $p$ moved by one pixel in the direction orthogonal to $v$.
 For the boundary, we build our loss around the pixels on the one end of the image, $p_l$, and the other, $p_r$, regularising their deformation to be $0$ at the one, and $1.0 - \alpha$ at the other end:

 For monotonicity in images, we use:

 As weights for our loss terms, we use $\lambda_{e} = 10000,~\lambda_{s} = 250~\lambda_{b} = \lambda_{m} = 10000$.
 For the cumulative energy net, we accumulate energy over all pixels, then train the MLP to minimise mean squared error between input (2D position) and output (cumulative energy for that position) for 10000 iterations, always for all pixels.